Warboy1982/Saturn-Sync/README.md

 On first run, you will need to open the UI by right-clicking the tray icon, and then access the settings menu to setup your environment.

 Once everything is configured, file syncing should begin automatically.
-From this point, user interaction is no longer necessary, simply save a .ctb file in the folder, and it'll appear on your printer.
+From this point, user interaction is no longer necessary, simply save a .ctb or .goo file in the folder, and it'll appear on your printer.

 The UI allows for issuing print commands, file deletion and provides real-time monitoring of uploads and print progress.